Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: and The Majorana Tower

+Physically this can be in principle achieved also by varying a property that characterizes the moving particle, like the mass, angular momentum and so on, which results equivalent to the introduction of the effect of a potential in its dynamics.

+The Dirac theory of a relativistic particle in a Rindler spacetime provides the relativistic quantum correspondent solution of the modified $H=xp$ - class Hamiltionians: the spectrum of a Dirac massive fermion in the domain of a D=1+1 Rindler spacetime for which the spatial coordinate is larger or equal to the energy, agrees with the average Riemann zeros.
+A clear description can be found in the works by Sierra \cite{sierra,sierra2}.

-The spectrum of energy eigenvalues of the quantum Hamiltonian $\hat H_R$ obtained from Eq. \ref{hsierra} was used to describe the physics of Dirac fermions in a $D = 1 + 1$ dimensional Rindler spacetime.
+The spectrum of energy eigenvalues of the quantum Hamiltonian $\hat H_R$ obtained from Eq.~(\ref{hsierra}) was used to describe the physics of Dirac fermions in a $D = 1 + 1$ dimensional Rindler spacetime.
 This spectrum actually obtains a smooth approximation of the Riemann non-trivial zeros for massive Dirac particles, as it finds better agreement with the distribution of the zeros of the ``fake'' P\'olya zeta function.
 Interestingly, this model finds a better fit with the zeros of zeta when one considers accelerated zero-mass fermions like Majorana neutrinos, i.e., when particles are their own antiparticles.
-Of course, in this approach, second-quantization and vacuum effects like the Unruh effect are neglected: a Rindler observer would experience the vacuum as a bath of real pairs of entangled particle-antiparticle, which is perceived as thermal radiation \cite{rosabal}.